Skip to main content

 Neuroshima Hex was developed by Baked Games.

 Neuroshima Hex has received mostly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its graphics.
+Most players liked Neuroshima Hex for its gameplay but disliked it for its story.

-Neuroshima Hex is a multiplayer game with local co-op support.
+Neuroshima Hex is a single player game with multiplayer and local co-op support.